Information for the Exchange Visitor

 - Abide by employment regulations.
 J-1 scholars and professors may conduct research or teach only at Kansas State University unless specifically authorized in advance and in writing by ISSS to give a lecture or consult at another institution.
 Therefore, scholars must contact ISSS if invited to speak or consult at another institution.
 Interns may only participate in the activity described on the DS-2019 in the department listed on the DS-2019.

 - Maintain adequate health insurance.
 J-1 scholars must maintain adequate health insurance for themselves as well as their dependents throughout their entire stay in the U.S. Failure to do so renders the scholars and their dependents "out of status" and the scholars may be removed from the J-1 program.
 Minimum insurance requirements are show in the table below.
+Please note that the requirements will change as of May 15, 2015.

 |Deductible||Cannot exceed $500|